 For example, a CADR of 200 for pollen means that the air purifier can reduce the pollen concentration at the equivalent of adding 200 cubic feet of fresh air per minute.

-In general, the higher the number, the more particles the air purifier can remove and the larger the room the device can reasonably be expected to clean.
+In general, the higher the number, the faster it can remove particles and the larger the room the device can reasonably be expected to clean.

 If you're buying an air purifier to clean the air of a person who is sick with COVID-19, Consumer Reports (opens in new tab) recommends one with a CADR of 240 or above for its recommended room size.